KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/evidence_chain_water_is_the_holy_grail.md

 - **Brain cerebrospinal fluid** carries signals,
 - **Proteins and enzymes** operate.

-> A cell’s vitality = the coherence of its water structure.
+> In this model: a cell’s vitality tracks with the coherence of its water structure.
-Disease = decoherence = loss of structured water = loss of communication.
+Disease is framed as decoherence = loss of structured water = loss of communication.

 ### D. Pollack’s Experiment: Light Powers Water
 - IR light expands the EZ layer.